keyboard_arrow_up

 Flooding, Flushing

-Condition where an aerated bulk solid behaves like a fluid and flows uncontrollably through an outlet or feeder.
+A condition in which an aerated bulk solid behaves like a liquid, flowing uncontrollably through an outlet or feeder.

 Flow Channel